csgroup-oss/MIRROWRS/README.md

 ### Special case with python 3.12

-If you have python-3.12 and `sw1Dto2D` is already installed, then running this command will install BAS requirements
+If you have python-3.12 and `sw1Dto2D` is already installed, then running this command will install MIRROWRS requirements

 ```bash
 # if gdal is not yet installed